Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Demilich.md

 ### Trap Soul

 The demilich targets one creature that it can see within 30 feet of it.
 The target must make a DC 19 Charisma saving throw.
 On a failed save, the target's soul is magically trapped inside one of the demilich's gems.
 While the soul is trapped, the target's body and all the equipment it is carrying cease to exist.
-On a successful save, the target takes `dice: 7d6` (`7d6`) necrotic damage, and if this damage reduces the target to 0 hit points, its soul is trapped as if it failed the saving throw.
+On a successful save, the target takes 24 (`dice: 7d6` (`7d6`)) necrotic damage, and if this damage reduces the target to 0 hit points, its soul is trapped as if it failed the saving throw.
 A soul trapped in a gem for 24 hours is devoured and ceases to exist.

 If the demilich drops to 0 hit points, it is destroyed and turns to powder, leaving behind its gems.
 Crushing a gem releases any soul trapped within, at which point the target's body re-forms in an unoccupied space nearest to the gem and in the same state as when it was trapped.